raven-computing/project-init/addons/README.md

 Contains init code and resources showing how to add another programming language via an addon.
 The example is emblematic for any language, but does only contain a small project type with a shell script for illustrative purposes.
 See [documentation](https://github.com/raven-computing/project-init/wiki/Addons#add-custom-programming-languages).

+See the [Tutorial](https://github.com/raven-computing/project-init/wiki/Tutorial%3A-Add-a-New-Programming-Language) for a step-by-step guide on how to create an addon based on these example files.

 ### java

 Contains init code and resources showing how to add another project type via an addon for a programming language which is already supported by the base system.
 The example is emblematic for any supported language, but does only contain a small project type in Java for illustrative purposes.
 See [documentation](https://github.com/raven-computing/project-init/wiki/Addons#add-custom-project-types).

+See the [Tutorial](https://github.com/raven-computing/project-init/wiki/Tutorial%3A-Add-a-New-Project-Type) for a step-by-step guide on how to create an addon based on these example files.

 ### licenses